ShravanIITHCse/Blogly/client/README.md

 # React + Vite

+The reason to use vite was it provides real time updates as we code this is due to the fact that it uses esbuild to bundle the code.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: